 The gambler's partner, or family, has a more difficult situation than the gambler in many ways.

-There will commonly be convoluted situations and emotional feelings which the partner/spouse has to contend with:
+There will commonly be convoluted situations and emotional feelings which the partner/spouse has to deal with.
+Positive feelings and hopes about the relationship may contradict the negative feelings of gambling.

-- Gamblers often lie about losses and activity.
+- Gamblers commonly lie about losses and their gambling activity, they may feel that is necessary.

 - The partner has been lied to often and over a prolonged period.

-- Trust from the gambler has been lost, even though the partner knows they have been trustworthy.
+- Trust from the gambler has been lost, though there once was mutual trust.

 - The partner has no control or knowledge of past, current, or possible future gambling.

 - There is a feeling of helplessness.
-The partner may feel they cannot alter the situation, although it affects them.
+The partner feels they cannot alter the situation, although it affects them.

 - There is a feeling of guilt.
 The partner may consider that they are partiality responsible for the gambling issue.